Ernst Hanfstaengl: Admirer and confidant of Hitler

 Hanfstaengl introduced himself to Hitler after the speech and began a close friendship and political association that would last through the 1920s and early 1930s.
-After participating in the failed Munich Beer Hall Putsch in 1923, Hanfstaengl briefly fled to Austria, while the injured Hitler sought refuge in Hanfstaengl's home in Uffing, outside of Munich.
+After participating in the failed Munich Beer Hall Putsch in 1923, Hanfstaengl briefly fled to Austria, while the injured Hitler sought refuge in Hanfstaengl's home in Uffing, outside Munich.
 Hanfstaengl's wife, Helene, allegedly dissuaded Hitler from committing suicide when the police came to arrest him.

 For much of the 1920s, Hanfstaengl introduced Hitler to Munich high society and helped polish his image.
 He also helped to finance the publication of Hitler's Mein Kampf, and the NSDAP's official newspaper, the Völkischer Beobachter (People's Observer).
 Hitler was the godfather of Hanfstaengl's son Egon.
 Hanfstaengl composed both Brownshirt and Hitler Youth marches patterned after his Harvard football songs and, he later claimed, devised the chant "Sieg Heil".
 Included among Hanfstaengl's friends during this period were Hanns Heinz Ewers and fellow Nazi Party worker and journalist Kurt Lüdecke.

 When Winston Churchill was staying at the Hotel Regina in Munich in late August 1932, Hanfstaengl introduced himself and said he could easily arrange a meeting with Hitler there since he came to the hotel every evening around five o'clock.
-At that time Churchill said he had no national prejudices against Hitler and knew little of his "doctrine or record and nothing of his character."
-In the course of the conversation with Hanfstaengl, however, Churchill said: "Why is your chief so violent about the Jews?
+At the time, Churchill said he had no national prejudices against Hitler and knew little of his "doctrine or record and nothing of his character."

+In the course of the conversation with Hanfstaengl, Churchill asked, "Why is your chief so violent about the Jews?
 I can quite understand being angry with the Jews who have done wrong or who are against the country, and I understand resisting them if they try to monopolise power in any walk of life; but what is the sense of being against a man because of his birth?
 How can a man help how he is born?"
-Hanfstaengl, according to Churchill, must have related this to Hitler because the next day, around noon, he came to the hotel to tell him that Hitler would not be coming to see him after all.
-In addition Hitler may not have wanted to meet with Churchill, who was then out of power and thought to be of no importance.
+Hanfstaengl, according to Churchill, must have relayed this to Hitler because the next day, around noon, he came to the hotel to tell Churchill that Hitler would not be coming to see him after all.
+In addition, Hitler may not have wanted to meet with Churchill, who was then not in power and thought to be of no importance.
 Churchill declined to meet with Hitler on several subsequent occasions.

-During the Reichstag fire, Hanfstaengl, staying at the official residence of Göring, noticed the fire and alerted members of the Nazi Party.
+During the Reichstag fire, Hanfstaengl was staying at Göring's official residence, noticed the fire, and alerted members of the Nazi Party.